saxenasanket/tiff-rendering/README.md

 This repository includes two modules

-# Embedding tiff to html canvas
+# Embedding tiff into HTML canvas

 Using this module any tiff can be uploaded and embedded into html Canvas.